Pur Water Filter Troubleshooting Guide: How to Fix Your Pur Water Filter Instantly (and Avoid Big Fees)

 Here’s how to set up a PUR water filter.

-There are several types of pitcher filters and faucet filtration systems that operate differently.
+Several types of pitcher filters and faucet filtration systems operate differently.
 Follow these directions for installing the PUR water filter.

 How to reset the PUR water filter

 To take full advantage of your filter, the indicator light on the filter must be functioning.
-When a replacement or installation takes place, the light may not automatically turn green.
+The light may not automatically turn green when a replacement or installation occurs.
 To get it to turn green again, follow these steps.

 Why is my PUR faucet filter so slow